yujunmjiang/dvia-2019/0.research/README.md

 **[LANDSCAPE AND ENERGY](https://www.catalogtree.net/projects/landscape_and_energy?t=atlas)** - July 2014
 - Book design for [HNS](http://www.hnsland.nl/nl/) landscape architects
-- About the effects of the transition from fossil fuels to renewable energy on our environment
+- About the effects of the transition from fossil fuels to renewable energy in our environment
 - Two editions: Dutch and English

 <img src="https://github.com/yujunmjiang/dvia-2019/blob/master/0.research/landscape-and-energy.jpg" width="50%"/>